sriscode/FaceId-Authentication-IphoneX/README.md

 # FaceId-Authentication-IphoneX
 Face Id Authentication integration into the app

-The code here demonostrates how to integrate Face Id authentication integration into the app.
+The code here demonstrates how to integrate Face Id authentication integration into the app.
 Face Id is currently supported on iPhone X.
 Thia Code also works for touchId authenticaiton.

+Detailed explanation of the code will be added soon in https://www.machinethinks.com

 clas MTBiometricAuthenication in this respository is responsible for biometeric authentication and notify the success / fail status with
 Post Notification